 To recover possession of real property, a landlord must proceed according to Title 78B, Chapter 6, Pt.
 8 of the Utah Code (Utah Code 78B-6-801 through 816).

 Evictions are illegal when the landlord performs certain illegal acts to try to force the tenant out.
 Illegal evictions are considered a retaliatory offense and the police must help tenants who are illegally being evicted.
 Landlords doing any of the following to try to get tenants out is illegal:

 A landlord who does any of these things is breaking the law and can be taken to court.
 A landlord or any other person who enters an apartment or property without a court order authorizing such entry and/or holds your belongings unlawfully by force or by threat of money owed may be liable to damages to you.
 If you are evicted in this way, you may file a complaint with the clerk of the Landlord-Tenant Court in the county where the illegal eviction has occurred.

 Utah Valley University provides a free mediation service through the Ombuds located in the Office of Judicial Affairs and Dispute Resolution.

 What is Mediation?

 This is a tool that can be utilized to help resolve disputes that may arise between a Tenant and a Landlord.
-For further information on this service, please contact the Ombuds through the Office of Judicial Affairs and Dispute Resolution:
+For further information on this service, please contact the Ombuds through the Student Conduct and Dispute Resolution: